-- (e) Justification for entering into such contracts or arrangements or transactions: It was necessary to enter into an arrangement for purchase from and sale of certain goods to Paras Overseas and therefore it was proposed to enter into such arrangement. - (f) Date(s) of approval by the Board: 09.08.2022 - (g) Amount paid as advances, if any: NIL - (h) Date on which the special resolution was passed in general meeting as required under first proviso to section 188: NA - 2.
-Details of material contracts or arrangement or transactions at arm's length basis: N.A. - (a) Name(s) of the related party and nature of relationship: - (b) Nature of contracts / arrangements / transactions: - (c) Duration of the contracts / arrangements / transactions: - (d) Salient terms of the contracts or arrangements or transactions including the value, if any: - (e) Date(s) of approval by the Board, if any: - (f) Amount paid as advances, if any:
+- (d) Salient terms of the contracts or arrangements or transactions including the value, if any: Arrangement for entering into transactions of payment of Salary not exceeding ₹ 24 Lacs p.a. - (e) Justification for entering into such contracts or arrangements or transactions: It is in the interest of the Company to enter into such arrangement. - (f) Date(s) of approval by the Board: 03/04/2024 - (g) Amount paid as advances, if any: NIL - (h) Date on which the special resolution was passed in general meeting as required under first proviso to section 188: NA

+2. Details of material contracts or arrangement or transactions at arm's length basis: N.A.

+- (a) Name(s) of the related party and nature of relationship: - (b) Nature of contracts / arrangements / transactions: - (c) Duration of the contracts / arrangements / transactions: - (d) Salient terms of the contracts or arrangements or transactions including the value, if any: - (e) Date(s) of approval by the Board, if any: - (f) Amount paid as advances, if any: